-There are 18,000 financial advisers in Australia the vast majority of which rely on commission-based remuneration rather than fee for service.
+There are 18,000 financial advisers in Australia, and most rely on commission-based remuneration rather than fee for service.
 They get their money from product manufacturers on the funds invested by retail investors.
 The manufacturers recover the costs from the overall charges within the investment products.

 The Storm Financial collapse had a “catastrophic effect” on many investors who did not get an opportunity to respond to margin calls and were sold out of their portfolios at the bottom of the market in late 2008.
 3,000 out of Storm’s 14,000 clients had leveraged investments.
 The Townsville-based company encouraged these people to take out loans against their equity to generate a lump sum to invest in the share market.

-Leveraged investments work well in a rising market but losses are also magnified in the event of a sudden market fall.
+Leveraged investments work well in a rising market but losses are magnified during a sudden market fall.
 When world markets collapsed in September 2008, many loans fell into margin call territory.
 The 90 percent LVR suddenly became Storm’s Achilles heel.
 The 10 percent left was not enough to clear home loan debts.
-In addition many clients said they might have been able to repay but neither Storm nor the bank issued a margin call warning them of the problem.
+Many clients said they might have been able to repay but neither Storm nor the bank issued a margin call warning them of the problem.
 They didn’t find out until December when they moved into negative equity after their portfolios have been sold down at the bottom of the market without their knowledge maximising their losses.

 Storm and the banks could not agree whose fault that was.
-Storm claimed bank information during this time was outdated where as the banks claimed Storm were unresponsive with margin loan queries.
-They say they used the same approach with other financial groups none of which had the same issues as Storm about advising clients.
+Storm claimed bank information was outdated but the banks claimed Storm were unresponsive to margin loan queries.
+They say no other financial group had the same issues as Storm advising clients.
 The banks said it was the advisers’ responsibility to resolve the margin call with the end customer.
-Storm, meanwhile, used a 2002 margin call precedent to claim it was the banks’ responsibility to inform the customer.
+Storm used a 2002 margin call precedent to claim it was the banks’ responsibility to inform the customer.

 In December Storm co-director Emmanuel Cassimatis met senior Commonwealth staff to arrange to consolidate client debt into a large corporate debt facility to be repaid over three to four years.
 Cassimatis asked for a further loan to cover his customers’ margin calls.
 Commonwealth turned this proposal down.
 Cassimatis blamed this decision on Storm’s demise.
 But Commonwealth’s hands were tied – Storm had already been pronounced insolvent.
 They called in a $10 million loan.

-This event did not stop Cassimatis paying a $2 million dividend to himself and his wife (and co-director) Julie.
+This did not stop Cassimatis paying a $2 million dividend to himself and his wife (and co-director) Julie.
 This payment was frozen after an ASIC-initiated court action in February.
-Storm sacked its 115 strong workforce and Worrells were appointed liquidators in March.
+Storm sacked its 115-strong workforce and Worrells were appointed liquidators in March.
 Despite the collapse, there were plenty of rich pickings to be had.
-The Cassimatises had boasted a fortune of about $450 million and were listed at number 22 on the 2008 Sunday Mail’s Queensland Top 100 Rich List.
+The Cassimatises had boasted a fortune of about $450 million and were number 22 on the 2008 Sunday Mail’s Queensland Top 100 Rich List.

-In February federal Parliament appointed a Joint Committee on Corporations and Financial Services.
+In February Parliament appointed a Joint Committee on Corporations and Financial Services.
 Its role was to examine the role played by financial advisers in collapses such as Storm and Opes Prime.
-It would also look at the role of commissions in the financial services industry and licensing and consumer protection measures in place.
-The enquiry was announced a day after ASIC chair Tony D’Aloisio noted an “inherent conflict” concerning financial advice in Australia’s corporations law.
+It would also look at the role of commissions in the financial services industry and licensing and consumer protection measures.
+The inquiry was announced a day after ASIC chair Tony D’Aloisio noted an “inherent conflict” concerning financial advice in Australia’s corporations law.

-The report called for the legislation of fiduciary duty which would require financial advisers to place their clients’ interests ahead of their own.
+The report called for the legislation of fiduciary duty to require financial advisers place their clients’ interests ahead of their own.
 Wikipedia defines a fiduciary duty as a legal or ethical relationship of confidence or trust between two or more parties.
-This law which would address the issue of the conflict of interest of financial advisers.
-However Ripoll stopped short at calling for a ban on commissions from product manufacturers and supported the banks’ view they subsidise the cost of advice.
+This law which would address the conflict of interest of financial advisers.
+Ripoll stopped short at calling for a ban on commissions from product manufacturers and supported the banks’ view they subsidise the cost of advice.
 Instead it called for more self-regulation and a longer term “shift” away from commissions.

 The Institute of Actuaries was blunt in its submission and rejected complaints about expensive commission-free advice.
 Advice is expensive, it said, and not required by the 90 percent of people whose best investment advice is to pay off the mortgage or put money into super.
 However, people who do need it ought to be able see what that advice is.
 “The profession has to stand on its own two feet,” they said “People need to understand that this is the cost of that advice.”